bboc/things3-export/README.md

 ### Work on the live database

-It's probably a good idea to close things before you do that:
+It's definitely a good idea to close things before you do that:

 `$ source t2tp.sh`